Skip to content

 Injections

-The inject property allows you to inject CSS or JavaScript into the editor.
+inject injects CSS or JavaScript into the editor:

 ts